rikkertnap/srcf90-fdis5-3D/README.md

 ### Prerequisites

 The program uses the kinsol solver form the library package sundials.
-Sundials/kinsol.
+Sundials/kinsol, version 2.

 ### Installing

 Modify Makefile such that in contains the appropriate linker flags to the sundials library.
-Linker flags can be obtained for the examples directory of the sundails installation.
+Linker flags can be obtained for the examples directory of the sundials installation.